Dehydrated Skin: Causes, Symptoms, And How To Care For It

 Once you have determined that your skin is dehydrated and not dry, you can take the following steps to replenish its hydration levels:

 • Drink plenty of water.
+If you are wondering how to hydrate your skin naturally, drinking water and juices is the easiest solution.
 Talk to your doctor to determine how much amount is appropriate for you (as per your activity levels and body weight).
-It is also crucial not to drink too much water as it might cause loss of essential minerals from your body.
+However, avoid drinking too much water, as it may cause loss of essential minerals from your body.

 • Cut down on caffeine consumption.